 By comparison, homemade natural laundry soaps are completely within your control.
 You will know the exact ingredients to which you are exposing yourself and your family.
-Making it is quick, easy, and cost effective.
+Making it is quick, easy, and cost-effective.

 Simple Dry Natural Laundry Soap Recipe

 Washing soda and Borax can be found in most local grocery stores alongside other laundry items.
 Soaps will be available in the health & beauty or organic sections of your supermarket.
-Alternatively ,all items can be bought from various online sources.
+Alternatively, all items can be bought from various online sources.

 What are in these ingredients?
-Washing soda (also known as sodium carbonate) is made from common salt and limestone, and can be found as natural deposits.
-Borax, made from sodium, boron, oxygen, and water, is a natural occurring mineral.
+Washing soda (also known as sodium carbonate) is made from common salt and limestone and can be found as natural deposits.
+Borax, made from sodium, boron, oxygen, and water, is a naturally occurring mineral.
 It can be found in many natural soaps sold in stores, but those are considerably cheaper to make yourself.
 Most natural soaps are made with pure organic oils, making them more hydrating than fragranced alternatives.

 - Grate or blend pieces of the bar of soap until finely ground.